Department Chair

 My research area is in Operator Theory and I focus on studying Composition Operators.
 This very challenging area of research is fun because I get to employ techniques and ideas from Complex Functions, Functional Analysis and Operator Theory.
 I have led student projects in this area as well as Linear Algebra and welcome all interested students to work with me!

-Chris Wilson is an Associate Professor in the Department of Mathematics and Actuarial Science.
-His research interests include noncommutative algebra and actuarial science education.
+Chris Wilson is a professor in the Department of Mathematical Sciences and an Associate of the Society of Actuaries.
+His research interests include noncommutative algebra and actuarial science pedagogy.
+He is the author of Mathematics and Models for Financial Derivatives, published by Actex.
 Dr. Wilson holds a bachelor’s degree in music education and MA and Ph.D. degrees in mathematics, all from Indiana University Bloomington.

 Emeriti Faculty